casey/just/README.md

 Integration tests are useful for making sure that the final behavior of the `just` binary is correct. `unindent()` is also covered by integration tests which make sure that evaluating a triple-quoted string produces the correct unindented value.
-However, there are not integration tests for all possible cases.
+However, there are no integration tests for all possible cases.
 These are covered by faster, more concise unit tests that call `unindent()` directly.